Cage the Elephant: Style and lyrical themes

 Some of the themes the band covered in their first two albums had to do with not selling out.
 The album Thank You, Happy Birthday made this point with tracks like "Sell Yourself" and "Shake Me Down".
-This attitude largely lent to the songs' poignant sound and connected them with an audience that is more concerned with principle than catchiness.
 Many of the band's songs especially from their more recent albums are rooted in experiences of the lead singer Matt Shultz.
 This is most prominently seen in their fifth studio album Social Cues, which was written in the aftermath of his divorce.
 The album channeled Shultz's grief and emotional fragmentation into lyrics exploring identity, melancholy, isolation and disconnection.
 The death of close friends and family, including Matt and Brad's cousin and Brad's father-in-law, deeply influenced not only the lyrics but also the instrumentation of the record.
 Throughout the album they also critique the superficiality and pressures that come with fame, while also showing how it can lead to destructive behavior and distort one's perception of success.
 The band's most recent album Neon Pill touches upon mental health problems, addiction and resilience, including Shultz's own personal battle of trying to find happiness while struggling with his mental health problems alongside his arrest.

-The band is also known to give energetic and entertaining live performances exemplified by frontman Matt Shultz's showmanship, with him dancing around the stage like Mick Jagger and diving into the crowd.